Ryan O'Rourke: Minnesota Twins

 O'Rourke was drafted by the Minnesota Twins in the 13th round of the 2010 Major League Baseball Draft out of Merrimack College.
 O'Rourke was called up to the majors for the first time on July 7, 2015, and made his major league debut that day in a win over the Baltimore Orioles.
 After numerous callups, he finished with a 6.14 ERA in 28 games, giving up 15 walks in 22 innings, for the Twins.

 He began the 2016 season in the minors.
 He finished 0-1 with a 3.96 ERA in 26 games for the Twins.
-He is starting the 2017 season on the disabled list.
+He began the 2017 season on the disabled list.

-He was outrighted to AAA on November 6, 2017.
-He elected free agency on November 6, 2017.
+On November 6, 2017, O'Rourke was removed from the 40–man roster and sent outright to Triple–A Rochester.
+However, he rejected the assignment and subsequently elected free agency.

 Baltimore Orioles

-On November 16, 2017, O'Rourke signed a minor league deal with the Baltimore Orioles.
-He elected free agency on November 3, 2018.
+On November 16, 2017, O'Rourke signed a minor league contract with the Baltimore Orioles.
+He split the season between the rookie–level Gulf Coast League Orioles, Low–A Aberdeen IronBirds, High–A Frederick Keys, and Triple–A Norfolk Tides.
+In 15 appearances between the four affiliates, O'Rourke logged a cumulative 1.26 ERA with 21 strikeouts across 14 1/3 innings pitched.
+He elected free agency following the season on November 2.